Physics-50/Module-1/docs/week2.md

 These steps will guide you through this process:

-1. Begin by creating a worksheet.
-This can be a new sheet in your existing worksheet using the add sheet button in the bottom left or a new worksheet.
+1. Begin by creating a new sheet in your worksheet for this module using the add sheet button in the bottom left.
 2. Set up a table to determine the critical angle for the first mass.

     + Give the table a title.